siduction/sidu-manual/data/en/0520-lamp-start_en.md

-BEGINNING   INFO AREA FOR THE AUTHORS
-This area is to be removed when the status RC3 is reached.
-The first line of the file must contain the title (% my-title) !!!
-**Status: RC2**

-Necessary work:

-+ check spelling

-Work done

-+ check intern links
-+ check extern links (there was'nt any)
-+ check layout

-END   INFO AREA FOR THE AUTHORS
 % LAMP test server for developers (local)

 ## LAMP web server

-**A local test server for developers**.
+**A local test server for developers**

-The acronym **LAMP** refers to a set of free software shared to run dynamic web sites:
+The acronym **LAMP** refers to a set of free software used to run dynamic web sites:

 + **L**inux: operating system
 + **A**pache: web server
-+ **M**ariaDb: database server (as of Debian 9 'Stretch', previously mySQL).
++ **M**ariaDb: database server (as of Debian 9 'Stretch', previously mySQL)
-+ **P**HP, Perl and/or Python: scripting languages
++ **P**HP, Perl, and/or Python: scripting languages

-Uses as a server:
+Use cases as a server:

-1. **a local test server for webdesigners without internet connection (see this chapter)**
+1. **a local test server for webdesigners without Internet connection (see this chapter)**
-2. a private (data) server with internet connection
+2. a private (data) server with Internet connection
 3. a private web server with full Internet connection
 4. a commercial web server

 Our goal is to set up a LAMP test server for developers that is directly connected to the workstation PC via LAN.
-Furthermore, for security reasons, there should be no connection to a local network or even to the Internet for the server.
+Furthermore, for security reasons, the server should not be connected to a local network or even to the Internet.
 The only exception is that the server will be temporarily connected to the Internet via a second network interface exclusively for system and software updates.

 > Please note:
 > The desktop PC used for daily work should not be used as a server.
-A separate PC should be used as the server, which otherwise does not perform any other tasks.
+Instead, a separate PC should be used, which does not perform any other tasks.

 At least 500MB RAM should be available in the server PC.
-Less RAM will cause problems, because a server with MariaDb/MySQL needs a lot of RAM to run responsively.
+Less RAM will cause problems because a server with MariaDb/MySQL needs a lot of RAM to run appropiately.

 The packages to install are: